ARK-Builders/ARK-Drop/PRIVACY.md

-# Privacy Policy for Drop
+# Privacy Policy for ARK Drop

-**Last updated: [Current Date]**
+**Last updated: August 31, 2025**

 ## Overview

-Drop ("we", "our", or "us") is committed to protecting your privacy.
+ARK Drop ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our mobile application.

 ## Information We Don't Collect

-Drop is designed with privacy in mind:
+ARK Drop is designed with privacy in mind:

 - **No Personal Data Collection**: We do not collect, store, or transmit any personal information
 - **No Analytics**: We do not use analytics services or tracking tools
 - **No Advertising**: We do not display ads or work with advertising networks
 - **No Cloud Storage**: Files are never uploaded to our servers or any cloud service

-## How Drop Works
+## How ARK Drop Works

 - **Direct Transfer**: Files are transferred directly between devices over the internet
 - **Local Storage**: All app data (profiles, history) is stored locally on your device